InvaderZim62/Prism/README.md

 The app traces 41 different wavelengths of light from a light source through "air", until it encounters a prism or mirror (or goes off screen).
 Each wavelength of light bends a different amount at the prism walls, depending on it's index of refraction.
 I cheat a little and draw one last white line on top, so it looks like white light comming from the light source.

+If the light exiting a prism bends enough that it becomes parallel to the surface, it starts to reflect back into the prism, as shown in this video: [Light beam and rotating prism, animation](https://www.sciencephoto.com/media/727340/view/light-beam-and-rotating-prism-animation).

+## Equations

 This is the index of refraction of light at different wavelengths through glass, from this reference: [Optical Properties of Glass](https://www.koppglass.com/blog/optical-properties-glass-how-light-and-glass-interact).

 ![Index of refraction](https://github.com/user-attachments/assets/b8622a08-30d1-403d-89f9-4df8bb0c21c8)